Hong Kong tycoon Richard Li returns to insurance with $2.1 billion ING deal

 The purchase would give Li access to ING's 270,000 customers and 1,600 tied agents in Hong Kong and Macau, and its 300,000 customers and 4,000 tied agents in Thailand.

-Li, who runs phone, pay-television and Internet company PCCW Ltd, also hired HSBC to advise on the deal.
+Li, who runs phone, pay-television and Internet company PCCW Ltd (0008.HK), also hired HSBC (HSBA.L) to advise on the deal.

-ING hired Goldman Sachs and JP Morgan to advise on the divestment.
+ING hired Goldman Sachs (GS.N) and JP Morgan (JPM.N) to advise on the divestment.

 ($1 = 0.7621 euros)